Bronzeville Woman Pays Plumber To Fix Sewage Backup, Only To Find Out It Was On City Property

 “Call the city first.
 Sign up for the program,” Strickland said.

 Strickland said she wishes she had known about the program.
-Flyers about the Private Drain Program have been popping up on doorsteps in Bronzeville in recent weeks.MORE NEWS: Maximum-Security Cook County Jail Inmates Pledge To Change Ways And Help Fight Violence In Chicago: Inside Victor Woods' Unorthodox Approach
+Flyers about the Private Drain Program have been popping up on doorsteps in Bronzeville in recent weeks.MORE NEWS: Governor JB Pritzker Signs Amended Code Allowing 22-Year-Old Students With Special Needs To Complete Academic Year

 As to whether people have actually been putting up $6,500 for a plumber to examine a backup and then getting the reimbursement, the city did not have an answer Wednesday night as to how much it has paid out.